M27 Infantry Automatic Rifle: Combat reviews

 The IAR was initially fielded in December 2010.
 1st Battalion, 3rd Marines were deployed to Afghanistan in April 2011 with 84 IARs.
 Former SAW gunners initially did not like the M27 but appreciated it as time went on.
 It weighed 9 lb loaded, compared to 22 lb for an M249, which was a significant difference when on five-hour missions.
 Gunners said it was "two weapons in one", being able to fire single shots accurately out to 800 meter and have fully automatic fire.
 It also blended in with standard M16-style service rifles, making it difficult for enemy forces to identify the machine gunner.

 The battalion leadership saw the M27 IAR as better at preventing collateral damage, as it is more controllable on fully automatic than the M249.
 Concern of volume of fire loss was made up through training courses developed in December 2010.
 With the M249 SAW, the idea of suppression was volume of fire and the sound of the machine gun.
 With the M27 IAR, the idea of suppression shifts to engaging with precision fire, as it has rifle accuracy at long range and fully automatic fire at short range.
 Shooters transitioned from long-range precision fire at 700 meters to short-to-medium-range suppressive fire at 200 meter, both while in the prone position.
 Some gunners in combat have been used as designated marksmen.
 An M27 gunner with one aimed shot has the effect of three or four automatic shots from the SAW and still has the option of a heavier volume with an accurate grouping.

 Marines issued with the M27 enjoy its similarities to other M4-style weapons in service.
-Its gas-operated short-stroke piston action runs cooler and more cleanly, requires less maintenance, has less internal parts wear, and is less susceptible to malfunctions compared to previous internal piston M4- and M16-style weapons.
+Its gas-operated short-stroke piston action runs cooler and more cleanly, requires less maintenance, has less internal parts wear, and is less susceptible to malfunctions compared to previous direct impingement M4- and M16-style weapons.
 IAR gunners consider the rifle-grade accuracy to be a significant improvement over the SAW, despite the loss of sustained firing.
 Due to budget limitations, the Marine Corps is looking at ways to implement the IAR as a multipurpose weapon.
 Suggestions included use as an automatic rifle and as a designated marksman rifle, a role where it replaced the Squad Advanced Marksman Rifle.
 Additionally, the free-floating barrel offers improved accuracy at approximately 2 MOA compared with 4.5 MOA for M16A4 rifles.